markvayson/clashofCattitude/README.md

 - Compete against friends or challenge the computer-controlled cat opponent for hours of gaming fun.

 ## Getting Started
-1. Clone the repository to your local machine.
-2. Open the game in your preferred web browser.
+2. Open the [game](https://markvayson.github.io/clashOfHands) in your preferred web browser.
 3. Select your move (rock, paper, or scissors) by clicking on the corresponding button.
 4. Watch the exciting battle unfold and see if you can defeat the cunning cat.
 5. Keep playing, improve your strategies, and strive for victory!